-An agency can only disclose your information in limited circumstances if you have consented or if you were told at the time, they collected it that they would do so.
+Maronite College of the Holy Family can only disclose your information in limited circumstances if you have consented or if you were told at the time, they collected it that they would do so.
 An agency can also disclose your information if it is for a directly related purpose and it can be reasonably assumed that you would not object, if you have been made aware that information of that kind is usually disclosed, or if disclosure is necessary to prevent a serious and imminent threat to any person's health or safety.